Scale invariance vs conformal invariance: Holography

 Here the gauge invariant higher derivative kinetic term is given by e.g. $V(D_M\Phi D^M \Phi) = \Lambda_0 -m^2 (D_M\Phi D^M \Phi) + \lambda (D_M\Phi D^M \Phi)^2$.
 If we fix the gauge in a unitary gauge $\Phi = \mathrm{const}$, then it is equivalent to the vector condensation model.
 Again this particular form of the kinetic term does not back-react to the AdS space-time even though the isometry is broken by the non-trivial field configuration.

 On the other hand, if we ignore the gauge field, this is nothing but a model of the ghost condensation studied in relation to the alternative gravity with the action

-Our discussion suggests that the holographic dual of the (gauged) ghost condensation in AdS space-time would be inconsistent (at least when $d=2$) because it is incompatible with the equivalence of scale invariance and conformal invariance, which we know must be true from the field theory argument.
+Our discussion suggests that the holographic dual of the (gauged) ghost condensation in AdS space-time would be inconsistent (at least when $d=2$) because it is incompatible with the enhancement from scale invariance to conformal invariance, which we know must be true from the field theory argument.
 Presumably, the unitarity is sacrificed in order to reconcile with the situation, which is suggested by the violation of the (strict) null energy condition.

 As emphasized in \cite{Nakayama:2009qu}, the situation can be different in dS space-time, where we allow time-like condensation $A = \frac{dt}{t}$ with the de-Sitter metric $ds^2 =L^2 \frac{-dt^2 + \delta_{\mu\nu} dx^{\mu} dx^{\nu}}{t^2}$.
-Although we can still postulate holography like dS/CFT \cite{Strominger:2001pn} to discuss the properties of this hypothetical dual of the scale invariant but not conformal invariant Euclidean field theory, they may not disagree with our field theory arguments.
+Although we can still postulate holography like dS/CFT \cite{Strominger:2001pn} to discuss the properties of this hypothetical dual of the scale invariant but not conformal invariant Euclidean field theory realized in holography, they may not disagree with our field theory arguments.
 The point is that the dS/CFT does not assure the unitarity of the dual field theory, and without unitarity (more precisely reflection positivity in the Euclidean signature), it is possible to construct scale invariant but non-conformal field theories without unitarity.
-See some examples in section \ref{examples} and section \ref{guide1}.
+See some examples in section \ref{examples}.
 The cyclic behavior in the time-like condensation or dS/CFT is something like ``time crystal" studied in \cite{Shapere:2012nq}.
+There, again, the existence of ``time crystal" does not seem to have an immediate inconsistency with the quantum mechanics.